GraphicsPrinciples/IBC2022/README.md

 ## Assignment:

+Apply the 3 principles of Effective Visualization to an example of your own.

 For the assignment bring and work on your own example completing the following steps.

   - **Step 1 (have a clear purpose):** Complete the Purpose Worksheet